 Place your container on grass, not concrete.
 Remember to remind everyone in the house that you are now saving composting materials.
 Nan Fran always has a little tub by her sink to add her composting materials to before she walks down to the end of the garden with them.
 Saves her legs up and down the garden she says.

 Every week give it a stir making sure it is damp but not wet.
 Keep the lid on as it could get a bit smelly.
 You will notice over the weeks of adding materials and stirring it will start decomposing and after a few months, it will turn into compost.
 When it is finished it should be a dark, crumbly and smell quite pleasant.

 This is now ready to mix with your soil to make it very nutritious.

-If you are making a compost heap find a place at the bottom of you garden to start, try to cover it up with an old sheet or plastic.
-As the weeks go by stir it around and in a few months the matter starts becoming compost.
-You will find lots of earthworms in there as it has so many nutrients for us, so be careful stirring it around, no rough stuff please.
+If you are making a compost heap find a place at the bottom of your garden to start, try to cover it up with an old sheet or plastic.
+As the weeks go by stirring it around and in a few months, the matter starts becoming compost.
+You will find lots of earthworms in there as it has so many nutrients for us, so be careful stirring it around, no rough stuff, please.